This is the third and final part of a series of posts about our visit to Iceland in March. Click Here for Part I. Click Here for Part II.

 Scribbles at the Bobby Fischer Museum in Selfoss.

 On our way to Vik, we encountered Skógafoss.
 I say encountered because we didn’t plan for it.
 We just saw it from the road and had to stop.
 We also had the great idea of climbing a trail that gives you a view from the top of the waterfall.
 If you didn’t notice, by a great idea I mean not a great idea.
-It was windy and cold, I almost lost my glasses, and once we reached the top, I had a terrible ear pain that lasted an eternal 10 minutes.
+It was windy, cold and I almost lost my glasses.
+To make things worse, once we reached the top, I had a terrible ear pain that lasted an eternal 10 minutes.

 As you can see, there was a little bit of green on the South.

 View from the top of the trail in Skógafoss.
 Just trying to catch my breath.

 After the unexpected amount of “exercise,” I was ready to arrive at Vik.
 We stayed at a comfy farm with a great breakfast called Sólheimahjáleiga Bed & Breakfast-Book It Here!